howardhsu/DE-CNN/README.md

 ## Problem to Solve

 Label "The retina display is great ." as "O B I O O O" so to extract "retina display" as an aspect.
+Check this [article](https://howardhsu.github.io/article/absa/) for aspect-based sentiment analysis or [this](https://howardhsu.github.io/article/tdrl/) for domain representation learning.

 ## Environment